Medical Negligence Solicitors

 - Medical misdiagnosis – where a condition gets missed and goes undiagnosed or when a diagnosis is wrong.

-- Mistakes during surgery – includes incidents where the wrong operation was performed, infections caused by poor hygiene and cosmetic surgery that has led to disfigurement or scarring.
+- Mistakes during surgery – include incidents where the wrong operation was performed, infections caused by poor hygiene and cosmetic surgery that has led to disfigurement or scarring.

 - Prescription errors – you have been prescribed the wrong medication, incorrect dosage or together with another drug that shouldn’t be taken together.

-- Pregnancy and birth injuries – sustained by mother or baby during pregnancy, while in labour or following the birth.
+- Pregnancy and birth injuries – sustained by the mother or baby during pregnancy, labour or after birth.